andriusdude/practicas/modals/double modal/readme.txt

-create a simple modal that pops up another modal after clicking a button
+create a simple modal that pops up another similar modal after clicking a button